-Creating Smart Villages: An Integrative Approach and the Role of IT and Microfinancing
+An Integrative Approach and the Role of IT

 Information is power, and the new innovation in internet technology and the wireless communication has changed the lives of many villagers all across the globe.
 Technologically savvy smart villages can fight and cope against the poverty in many dimensions: finance, health, education, and the environment.
-(See the following organigram.)
+(See the following organigram.).
+In addition, introduction of sustainable technologies to these villages could also change the lives of the people.

 Finance and Economic Development: Large projects and the growth oriented macro policies are essential to provide infrastructures to create economic foundations.
 Sometimes it takes years for macro events to have a micro effect for millions of poors who live in the rural areas.
 Information technology (IT) is changing our approach to development strategies.
 Microfinancing has revolutionized lending pratcices through the use of IT.
 People2People microfinance scheme championed by the Kiva organization has pushed the envelop one step further.